 Save on realtor fees

-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In Arizona, real estate commission costs an average of $24,170 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In Arizona, real estate commission costs an average of $23,504 — that's usually more expensive than the rest of your closing costs combined!

 Frequently asked questions

 How much are seller closing costs in Arizona?

 In Arizona, expect to pay about 3.00% of your home's sale price in closing costs — not including realtor fees.
 At the median home value of $432,850, this equates to around $12,979 at closing.
 Learn more about what makes up seller closing costs in Arizona.

 Buyers and sellers each pay for different closing costs to finalize a sale.
 In Arizona, sellers typically pay for title fees, documentary stamp taxes, owner's title insurance expenses, and recording fees at closing.
 Learn more about who pays closing costs in Arizona.

 How do sellers in Arizona pay closing costs?